Cable TV is so 2009!

 Available for the reasonable cost of $35, you can purchase the regular Chromecast and begin streaming shows with little-to-no set-up.
 However, if you’re looking for heightened resolution and increased content, you may want to shell out a bit more cash for the Chromecast Ultra.
 This device will run you about $70 and will require an external power device.

-One enticing feature of the regular Chromecast is the ease in which you can travel with it.
+One enticing feature of the regular Chromecast is the ease with which you can travel with it.
 Its convenient USB size allows you to slip it into your pocket and use it to watch anywhere you have access to WiFi and a television or a computer.
 Your hotel room, the airport, or even your office (although we don’t recommend this if your goal is to stay gainfully employed).
 The Chromecast may be the perfect option for anyone on the go who still wants access to their favorite shows and movies.

 We hate to say this, but the Roku is also a close tie for the best travel companion.
 I know!
 You thought that we gave you a definitive answer to your best streaming device to travel with!
-However, the Roku and the Chromecast are a toss-up in terms of the size and ease of transport.
+However, the Roku and the Chromecast are a toss-up in terms of size and ease of transport.

 However, none of that is to persuade you from one product to the other.
 Roku is a great device, especially if you’re an avid music junkie.
 Streaming music from a Roku is user-friendly, convenient, and allows you to tap into apps that offer free membership like Pandora.
 For this feature alone, we think Roku may have the edge over the other devices if easy music streaming is a priority in your household.